moiztanvir/Text-Summarization-of-PubMed-Articles-Using-Gemini-API/README.md

 ### 3. Preprocessing the Dataset

 Preprocessing is crucial for effective summarization.
 Typical preprocessing steps include Tokenization, Removing special characters and stop words, Lowercasing the text, Lemmatization

-### 3. Streaming Pipeline Setup

-A producer application was developed to stream the preprocessed data in real-time.
-Three consumer applications were created to subscribe to the producer's data stream, ensuring efficient distribution and processing of data.

 ## Web Application Development